quantumlib/Qualtran/docs/reference/qualtran/cirq_interop/BloqAsCirqGate.md

 : The bloq to be wrapped with `BloqAsCirqGate`

 `cirq_quregs`
 : The cirq qubit registers on which we call the gate.
+Should correspond to registers in `self.bloq.signature.lefts()`.

 `qubit_manager`
 : A `cirq.QubitManager` to allocate new qubits.